-An annuity lottery provides several advantages over a standard game in which the winner just receives a one-off payment:
+An annuity lottery provides some advantages over a standard game in which the winner just receives a one-off payment:

 The rules are different for each game, but in current annuity lotteries the payments will just switch to the family of a winner for a designated period of time if they die.
-In Lucky for Life, for example, the rule is that payments will be made for the rest of a winner’s life or for 20 years, whichever is longer.
-If a player passes away just ten years after winning the top prize, for instance, their estate continues to receive $1,000 every day for another ten years.
+In Set For Life, for example, the rules state that any outstanding money will be paid to the winner’s estate as a lump sum.

 Fixed Jackpot Amounts